george-hawkins/esp32-setup-material/docs/NOTES.md

 Google covers getting the raw assets here:

-* The ["Getting icons"](http://google.github.io/material-design-icons/#getting-icons) section of the Material icons guide - includes instructions for getting individual SVGs and installing via `npm`.
+* The ["Getting icons"](http://google.github.io/material-design-icons/#getting-icons) section of the Material icons guide - includes instructions for getting individual SVGs and installing them via `npm`.
 * The Google Fonts [Roboto page](https://fonts.google.com/specimen/Roboto) - here you can view the font but only download old style TTF files rather than web optimized WOFF2.

 The easiest way to get both icons and fonts is to install them using `npm`: